Labour Law and Sustainable Development

 - undoing the profound contradiction of gender and wage inequalities; and

 Using an interdisciplinary approach, the author emphasizes the need to consider the various dimensions of sustainability together, not only the original environmental but also the economic and social dimensions.
-Her book offers a real strategic leap for both legislators and social actors, in particular leading the way to avoiding a fracture of the generational pact that has held together modern societies.
-Its detailed reconstruction of the regulatory framework and the jurisprudential findings of sustainable development at international, European and national levels ensures appropriate tools for practitioners to apply emerging sustainability norms in the context of labour law.
+This book offers a real strategic leap for both legislators and social actors, in particular leading the way to avoiding a fracture of the generational pact that has held together modern societies.
 Although the book presents a profound academic contribution to the analysis of labour law realities and trends, it will also be welcomed by corporate lawyers, judges, human rights experts, trade unionists, business managers, entrepreneurs and consultants interested in the issues of labour, sustainable development and social rights.

 |Product Line||Kluwer Law International|

-CHAPTER 2 Labour Law and Multi-level Sustainability in the International, European and Compared Institutional Field
+Labour Law and Multi-level Sustainability in the International, European and Compared Institutional Fields

 ANNEX 1 The Most Significant Evolutionary Stages of Sustainable Development